 - The seared meat creates a fond (the stuck-on bits in the bottom of the skillet), which are then used to start a flavorful liquid that will eventually turn into the gravy for this recipe.

 This crock pot pork roast is a complete dinner on its own since it comes with cooked veggies and a flavorful gravy sauce all in one recipe.
-However, we love to round out this meal even further by pairing it with a salad or slaw, such as our DIY Sweet Kale Salad or our Creamy Ranch Broccoli Slaw.
+However, if you’re rounding out the meal with something cold and crunchy, our favorite kale salad or creamy ranch salad are really yummy as sides.

 Easy Crock Pot Pork Roast Recipe